منتدى عرب فلوريدا Arab Florida ملتقى طلاب فلوريدا، عرب فلوريدا، ولاية فلوريدا، أورلاندو، تامبا، جاكسنفل، مالبورن، ميامي، كوكو بيتش، UCF USF |

 Sophie helps Jane dress for the wedding, and Rochester and Jane walk to the church.
 Jane notes a pair of strangers reading the headstones in the churchyard cemetery.
 When Jane and Rochester enter the church, the two strangers are also present.
 When the priest asks if anyone objects to the ceremony, one of the strangers answers: “The marriage cannot go on: I declare the existence of an impediment.”
 Rochester attempts to proceed with the ceremony, but the stranger explains that Rochester is already married—his wife is a Creole woman whom Rochester wed fifteen years earlier in Jamaica.
 The speaker explains that he is a solicitor from London, and he introduces himself as Mr. Briggs.
 He produces a signed letter from Richard Mason affirming that Rochester is married to Mason’s sister, Bertha.
 Mr. Mason himself then steps forward to corroborate the story.
 After a moment of inarticulate fury, Rochester admits that his wife is alive and that in marrying Jane he would have been knowingly taking a second wife.
 No one in the community knows of his wife because she is mad, and Rochester keeps her locked away under the care of Grace Poole.
 But, he promises them all, Jane is completely ignorant of Bertha’s existence.
 He orders the crowd to come to Thornfield to see her, so that they may understand what impelled him to his present course of action.

-In the deep shade, at the farther end of the room, a figure ran backwards and forwards.
+At Thornfield, the group climbs to the third story.
+Rochester points out the room where Bertha bit and stabbed her brother, and then he lifts a tapestry to uncover a second door.
+Inside the hidden room is Bertha Mason, under the care of Grace Poole.
+Jane writes: In the deep shade, at the farther end of the room, a figure ran backwards and forwards.
 What it was, whether beast or human being, one could not, at first sight tell: it grovelled, seemingly, on all fours; it snatched and growled like some strange wild animal: but it was covered with clothing, and a quantity of dark, grizzled hair, wild as a mane, hid its head and face.

 Bertha attempts to strangle Rochester, who reminds his audience, “this is the sole conjugal embrace I am ever to know.”
 Jane leaves the room with Mason and Briggs, who tells her that he learned of her intent to marry Jane via a letter from Jane’s uncle, John Eyre, to Mason.
 It turns out that the two men are acquaintances, and Mason had stopped in Madeira on his way back to Jamaica when John received Jane’s letter.
 Approaching death, John asked Mason to hurry to England to save his niece.
 After the wedding crowd disperses, Jane locks herself in her room and plunges into an inexpressible grief.
 She thinks about the almost calm manner in which the morning’s events unfolded and how it seems disproportionate to the immense effect those events will have on her life.
 She prays to God to be with her.